Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 Detergents contain surfactants—molecules with hydrophobic (oil-attracting) tails and hydrophilic (water-attracting) heads—that surround oily particles and lift them away from fabric fibers during rinsing.

 Not all detergents have equal grease-fighting power.
-Enzyme-based detergents include lipase enzymes that break down fats and oils at a molecular level, making removal easier.
+Enzyme-based detergents may include lipase enzymes that help break down fats and oils at a molecular level, making removal easier.

-Surfactant concentration also matters; higher amounts mean better emulsification of oils but may not always be eco-friendly or suitable for sensitive skin.
+Surfactant concentration also matters; higher amounts mean better emulsification of oils but may not always be ideal for every fabric or every skin type.

 Using a detergent formulated specifically for greasy stains dramatically improves outcomes compared to generic laundry soaps.